Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What are the exact steps to buy land in Panay Island right now?

-The key documents you will sign during a Panay Island property purchase include the notarized Deed of Absolute Sale, BIR tax forms for capital gains tax and documentary stamp tax, and various registration forms required by the Registry of Deeds.
+The key documents you will need to sign during a Panay Island property transaction include the notarized Deed of Absolute Sale (or lease contract), the BIR tax return forms for Capital Gains Tax and Documentary Stamp Tax, the local government's transfer tax forms, and the Registry of Deeds application for title transfer or lease registration.

 What scams are common when it comes to buying land in Panay Island right now?